orzechowskid/mock-prop-types/README.md

 # Why?

-The external interface to a React component is defined by its set of `propTypes` and `defaultProps`.
+The external interface to a React component is defined by its sets of `propTypes` and `defaultProps`.
 Tests should be written to validate this interface, so that any changes to it are caught and semver updated accordingly.

 Existing attempts to solve this problem usually use the `prop-types` library itself to perform prop-types validation, and/or mock out `console.error` to catch error messages.
-It seemed strange to require specific types of mock data, and to assert against hardcoded strings, when attempting to validate the shape of a component's API.
+It seemed strange to render components with mock data, and to assert against hardcoded strings, when attempting to validate the shape of a component's API.

 This library allows unit-tests to assert directly against the shape of your component's `propTypes` property: